110th Street station (IRT Lexington Avenue Line): Later years

 The city government took over the IRT's operations on June 12, 1940.

 On March 20, 1991, a woman was raped behind a pile of debris in the subway passageway connecting the 34th Street–Herald Square and 42nd Street–Bryant Park stations under Sixth Avenue during rush hour, which had entrances at 38th Street.
 This was the longest passageway in the system.
 That passageway was closed the day after and recorded 30 felonies since January 1, 1990.
 In response, on March 28, 1991, the NYCTA ordered the closing of the 15 most dangerous passageways in the system within a week, which the Transit Police and citizen advocacy groups had called for since the previous year.
 The locations were chosen based on crime volume, lighting, traffic and physical layout.
 These entrances were closed under the declaration of a public safety emergency, and were blocked off with plywood and fencing until public hearings were held and official permission was obtained.
 One of the stations that had an entrance closed was 110th Street, which has the exit-only staircase at 111th Street from the northbound platform closed.
 52 felonies had occurred at the station since January 1, 1990.
 The entrance was permanently closed in 1992, following a public hearing.

 In June 2002, it was announced that 110th Street would be one of ten subway stations citywide to receive renovations.
 Work on these ten renovation projects was estimated to cost almost $146 million, and was scheduled to start later that year, and be completed in April 2004.
 The renovation projects made repairs to platforms, replaced or refurbished stairways, installed new lighting and tiles, and reconfigured fare control areas.

 In May 2018, New York City Transit Authority President Andy Byford announced his plan subway and bus modernization plan, known as Fast Forward, which included making an additional 50 stations compliant with the Americans with Disabilities Act of 1990 during the 2020–2024 Metropolitan Transportation Authority (MTA) Capital Program to allow most riders to have an accessible station every two or three stops.
 The draft 2020–2024 Capital Program released in September 2019 included 66 stations that would receive ADA improvements.
 In December, the MTA announced that an additional twenty stations, including 110th Street, would be made ADA-accessible as part of the Capital Program.
 In May 2024, the Federal Transit Administration awarded the MTA $157 million for accessibility renovations at five stations, including 110th Street.
 The funds would be used to add elevators, signs, and public-announcement systems, as well as repair platforms and stairs, at each station.
 The accessibility project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.
+However, after congestion pricing was approved, the MTA announced that the elevator installations would proceed.